-Top FARC commanders are planning to gather one final time near San Vicente del Caguan in mid-September to ratify the deal.
+Top FARC commanders are expected to meet one last time near San Vicente del Caguan in mid-September to ratify the agreement